 Looking for a special book for that special someone?
+I’ve got ten ideal recommendations for you from award-winning children’s book author, Carter Higgins.
 These books should satisfy that longing to express love in words and pictures, whether your Valentine is a tiny tot, a partner, or one of life’s dearest friends.

 1) Oh, The Velveteen Rabbit by Margery Williams might be the most gorgeous rendering of love in all of literature.
-Remember these beautiful words of wisdom?
-It’s harder to find a more fitting description of the side effects of being loved.
-May this be true in your lives, February 14th and every day after!
+It’s harder to find a more fitting description of the side effects of being loved than described in this book.
+May this be true in your lives on February 14th, and every day after!

 2) Eve Bunting and Jan Brett have a Valentine’s Day gem in The Valentine Bears.
 Because bears are usually deep in a winter slumber in the middle of February, Mr. and Mrs. Bear have never celebrated a Valentine’s Day together.
 So this season, Mrs. Bear sets an alarm clock for the special day, and prepares the best of parties for Mr. Bear.
 Their love is so romantic and real, and chocolate covered ants have never sounded so delicious.